ashtondavi/machine_learning_demos/README.md

 # Overview

-This repository contains a python package for several machine learning demo pipelines including image classification, object detection, and similarity models
+This repository is a playpen area to work on some machine learning pipeline demos for image classification and bounding box detection.

-# Virtual environment setups (python 3.7 and latest)
+# Usage (from vscode)

-python -3.7-64 -m venv 3.7_env -> not working?
+Set up a virtual environment by running "python -m venv .env"

-python -m venv env
+Switch the the virtual environment

-# Usage
+Install the demos packages from the repos base directory by running "pip install -e ."

-To run the pipelines install the packages from the repos base directory by by running "python setup.py install" in either the windows cmd or vscode powershell.
+copy and paste one of the commands below inot the powershell to run with example data

 ## Commands to run pipelines from windows cmd or vscode

-python demos/pipelines/object_detection.py --folder "./example_data/images"
+python demos/pipelines/bbox_detection.py --folder "./example_data/images"
 python demos/pipelines/classification.py --output "./classifier" --epochs "10"